 Honing his soccer coaching skills at Pittsfield (N.H.)
 High and later at Wisconsin-Platteville, where he got a chance to pick the brains of players and coaches running many of the Sunday leagues and camps in the area, Dr. Butcher, a goalkeeper by trade, was encouraged to look into the Keene State job by then-athletic director Ted Kehr and basketball coach Glenn Theulen.
 Dr. Butcher didn't disappoint them.
 Hired in 1970, and bringing in players from England and later Montreal, his teams became a juggernaut in the NAIA by reaching the national tournament multiple times throughout the '70s and early '80s.

 Although his teams lacked the scholarships of its counterparts in the old New England Collegiate Conference, the Owls still found a way to win in Division II.
 Moving to Division III in the fall of 1997, Keene State earned an NCAA berth in eight of its first 10 seasons in the Little East Conference.

 A member of four different Halls of Fame, Butcher was inducted into the Keene State Hall of Fame in 2005, as well as the New Hampshire Soccer Coaches Hall of Fame (1998), the Plymouth State Hall of Fame (2001), and the Little East Conference Hall of Fame (2014).

 Kick-off against Rhode Island College is scheduled for 3 p.m.
-The ceremony will take place at halftime, with a further celebration of Coach Butcher following the game.
+The ceremony will take place following the conclusion of the game, with a reception immediately following.

 For tickets, please contact Assistant Athletic Director Abe Osheyack at email@example.com.